On the little Weyl group of a real spherical space: Introduction

 \medbreak

 We end this introduction with a short account of related works on the little Weyl group.
 Recall that an algebraic ${\bf G}$-variety ${\bf Z}$ defined over $k=\C$ is called spherical if a Borel subgroup of ${\bf G}$ defined over $k$ admits an open orbit in ${\bf Z}$.
 Here ${\bf G}$ is an algebraic connected reductive group defined over $k$.
 In \cite{Brion_VersUneGeneralisationDesEspacesSymmetriques} Brion first introduced the compression cone for complex spherical varieties and showed that the asymptotic behavior of such varieties is determined by a root system: the spherical root system.
 The little Weyl group is the Weyl group for this root system.
-Brion's approach to determine the Weyl group requires the choice of a special point.
-This is related to our notion of adapted points.

 By now, there are several constructions of the little Weyl group for complex varieties.
 Next to the construction of Brion, Knop gave a vast generalization.
 In fact, in \cite{Knop_WeylgruppeUndMomentabbildung} he constructed the little Weyl group for an arbitrary irreducible ${\bf G}$-variety and connected it to the ring of ${\bf G}$-invariant differential operators on ${\bf Z}$, see \cite{Knop_Harish-ChandraHomomorphism}.
 We also mention here a second construction by Knop in \cite{Knop_AsymptoticBehaviorOfInvariantCollectiveMotion} and the explicit calculation of these groups by Losev \cite{Losev_ComputationsOfWeylGroups}.